Protecting Your Precious Metals from Damage

 Tarnishing is primarily caused when the precious metal silver is exposed to oxygen and the various chemical compounds in it, and a reaction occurs.
-Environmental factors like humidity and exposure to oxygen in general can can lead to tarnishing which often results in a "dirty" looking coin that is actually a film that appears on the surface of the coin.
-Toning occurs under slightly different circumstances, but occurs from silver reacting to various chemicals.
+Environmental factors like humidity and exposure to oxygen, in general, can lead to tarnishing which often results in a "dirty" looking coin that is actually a film that appears on the surface of the coin.
+Toning occurs under slightly different circumstances but occurs from silver reacting to various chemicals.
 For example, black toning results from the interaction of sulfides in dirt and silver.

-For those who prefer to store their uncertified coins in square flips, be wary of the material they they are made out of.
+For those who prefer to store their uncertified coins in square flips, be wary of the material they are made out of.
 Some of the chemical compounds they are made out of can adversely interact with the precious metals in coins.
-Be on the look out for PVC or polyvinyl chloride, as this plastic in particular will react with coins and lead to the formation of green discoloration.
+Be on the lookout for PVC or polyvinyl chloride, as this plastic, in particular, will react with coins and lead to the formation of green discoloration.

 Dipped coins and artificially toned coins are not appealing to many collectors because they are essentially damaged.
 These are among the most frequently encountered types of coin damage.
 Coins that have been dipped were exposed to an acidic cleaning solution.
 Use of coin dip can result in some immediate results, but overall it is detrimental and causes acid damage.
 In some cases, it even accelerates oxidation and undesirable toning.
 It’s not unheard of for a silver coin to begin showing black tarnish or toning after being dipped.